-Note: Although the server board does support quad-processor configurations consisting of different processors that meet the defined criteria below, Intel does not perform validation testing of this configuration.
+Note: Although the server board does support dual-processor configurations consisting of different processors that meet the defined criteria below, Intel does not perform validation testing of this configuration.
 For optimal system performance in dual-processor configurations, Intel recommends that identical processors be installed.

-When using a single processor configuration, the processor must be installed into the processor socket labeled "CPU 1".
+When using a single processor configuration, the processor must be installed into the processor socket labeled "CPU_1".

-When four processors are installed, the following population rules apply:
+When two processors are installed, the following population rules apply:

-- All processors must be of the same processor family. - All processors must have the same cache size. - Processors with different speeds can be mixed in a system, given the prior rules are met.
-If this condition is detected, all processor speeds are set to the lowest common denominator (highest common speed) and an error is reported. - Processor stepping within a common processor family can be mixed as long as it is listed in the processor specification updates published by Intel Corporation.
+- Both processors must be of the same processor family. - Both processors must have the same number of cores - Both processors must have the same cache sizes for all levels of processor cache memory.

+Processors with different core frequencies can be mixed in a system, given the prior rules are met.
+If this condition is detected, all processor core frequencies are set to the lowest common denominator (highest common speed) and an error is reported.